tanghus/currency-converter-qml/README.md

 of the current provider, and timestamps on each currency pair (e.g. EUR/USD) it only fetches online rates when needed - or, again, when explicitly told to.

-You can chose to delete the cache for one pair or the entire cache.
+You can choose to force refresh for one pair or all the rates for the currently selected "From" currency.

-**Be aware**, that if you delete the entire cache, the list of available currencies will have to be downloaded once again.
-It's not a very big payload, though, but if you're offline it could be problematic.
+The list of available currencies is generated from the 'From Currency' you had selected when the app is loaded or when you chose to refresh the cache.

-**Also be aware**, that the list of available currencies is dependant on which 'From Currency' you had selected selected when the app is loaded.
+This means, that if you change the 'From Currency' right after you go offline, there is no guarantee that a list of the available currencies can be generated from the cache.
-That means, that if you change the 'From Currency' right after you go offline, there is no guarantee that a list of the available currencies can be generated from the cache.
+To remedy this, change to the 'From Currency' you need to be cached, and select "Refresh cache for <Current Currency>".
-To remedy this, change to the 'From Currency' you need to be cached, close the app, and launch it again.
-I'll put an option in to load them on demand if I get that request.
+In theory you can cache the currencies you need, and use the app offline for as long as you trust the cached exchange rate.